Shattered stories from Beirut blast

 How are you feeling?

 Overwhelmed.
 Tired.
 Panicked.
 With eyes as devastated as ground zero.
 Every eye is the crater left by the explosion at the Beirut port.
 And we are all in this mushroom cloud where the heartbreaking and the heartwarming intertwine, unleashing in us all the opposing feelings of the human spectrum.
 Hate, love, fear, frustration, regret, solidarity, despair, hope, care, madness, pain, sadness… Everything.
 And each one has a taste, an image, a smell.

 Pandora’s box is just like Matryoshka dolls.
 Boxes inside boxes inside boxes.
 And we are never sure if it’s the last one.

-However, when the powerless rush to help, when hotels on the brink of collapse are offering shelter, when families who can’t secure a month’s half salary are donating food boxes, when people face both covid19 and nitric acid with nothing but a cotton or surgical mask to help out, you know that there’s still hope.
+However, when the powerless rush to help, when hotels on the brink of collapse are offering shelter, when families who can’t secure a month’s half salary are donating food boxes, when people face both covid19 and nitric acid with nothing but a surgical mask to help out, you know that there’s still hope.

 There’s still hope, not in the unforeseeable future, but in those who are living through the same hell as you.